 Key takeaways

-Your intellectual property is an important and valuable asset which is worth protecting.
+Your intellectual property is an important and valuable asset that is worth protecting.
 If you notice that someone is infringing your intellectual property rights, your first step should be to gather information and seek advice.
 You should then look to resolve the dispute early, first by placing the alleged infringer on notice by sending a letter of demand (assuming there is a reasonable basis for doing so) and, if appropriate, by entering into negotiations with them.
 If you are unable to resolve the dispute at these early stages, you may want to consider more drastic action, including the commencement of legal proceedings.

 Actuate IP has a team of intellectual property experts who can assist with IP Dispute Resolution and Litigation.
 If you require assistance, you can contact our team on 1300 851 138 or info@actuateip.com.au and our friendly staff will make sure you are directed to the best person to assist you with your matter.